sea-bass/pyroboplan/docs/source/motion_planning.rst

 Sometimes, these limits can also be task-dependent; for example, if manipulating fragile objects or objects that cannot be placed in certain configurations (e.g., moving a glass of water without spilling).

 The `pyroboplan.trajectory module <api/pyroboplan.trajectory.html>`_ contains trajectory generation implementations.
+You can also try running the :examples:`trajectory generation example <example_trajectory.py>`.

 .. image:: _static/images/trajectory_generation.png
     :width: 720